 Here and there, there’s also a cheek use of metaphor, and one that especially catches the eyes is seen on p.36:

 Driven to give a detailed sense of ominous sound in a suspense-filled scene, Wells brings onomatopoeia into play at p.18:

 Narrative Point Of View

-The book is tailored on the narration of two persons – Hillyer and the time traveler but ultimately has a first-person narrative technique.
+The book is tailored to the narration of two persons – Hillyer and the time traveller but ultimately has a first-person narrative technique.